Emysly/SinglyList/README.md

 # ReverseList

-## Java program to create a singly linked list of n nodes and display it in reverse order
+## A program to create a singly linked list of n nodes and display it in reverse order
 In this program, we need to create a singly linked list and display the list in reverse order.

 Original List